MJZSoft/OpenUI5Tutorial/Samples/app6/README.md

-# This application shows how to add new controls or elements to your view by using Layout editor.
+# This application shows how to add new translation files to your app.

 ![Sample Output](./Output.JPG)